Vaccinating in primary care offices

 What are the future plans with respect to mass immunization clinics?

-A mass vaccination clinic has been established at the Western Fair Agriplex to serve the regions of the MLHU, SWPH and HPPA.
+Mass vaccination clinics have been established at the Western Fair Agriplex, the North Optimist Community Centre and the Caradoc Community Centre (Mt.
+Brydges) to serve the regions of the MLHU, SWPH and HPPA.

-Additional mass vaccination clinics are anticipate to open in London and Middlesex in the coming months as more vaccine becomes available.
+One additional mass vaccination clinic is anticipated to open in London as more vaccine becomes available.